smallboxstudio/unofficial-docs-facepunch/docs/en/players.md

 - Steam IDs must be in 64-bit format (17-digit number starting with 765...)
 - The `Url` field provides a relative path that can be appended to the base S&box website URL
 - Avatar images are sourced from Steam's CDN
+- The `Online` field indicates if the player is currently active in S&box.
+It does not appear if the player is offline.
 - Score represents the player's reputation or activity level within the